Skip to main content

 It resolves the node's internal IP over SSH, then writes /etc/rancher/rke2/config.yaml and installs + starts rke2-server with the exact config the manual steps below produce: cni: none, advertise-address = the node's internal IP (never a NAT/floating public IP — this is the single-IP-NAT trap), cluster/service CIDRs pulled from the same --preset you'll pass to init (so kube-ovn and the fleet never disagree), and memory-tiered kubelet reserves with a max-pods floor of 200 (the platform is pod-dense; the upstream 110 default is too small for an all-in-one node).
 The node comes up NotReady until Phase 3 installs the CNI — that's expected.

-Key flags: --name (RKE2 node-name; defaults to the positional arg — use the same name in init), --node-ip / --external-ip (override auto-detection), --force (re-run on an already-installed node — restarts to apply config changes), --set POD_CIDR=… (override a preset CIDR).
+Key flags: --name (RKE2 node-name; defaults to the positional arg — use the same name in init), --node-ip / --external-ip (override auto-detection), --force (re-run on an already-installed node — restarts to apply config changes, but refuses while KubeVirt/QEMU workloads are resident), --set POD_CIDR=… (override a preset CIDR).
 Requires passwordless sudo (or a root login) on the node.

 SSH into master-1 and install kubectl: